rust-lang/rfcs/text/0000-output-options.md

 # Summary

-Fix rustc’s handling of `-o`, `--out-dir` and `--emit` options and their combinations.
+Fix rustc’s handling of output (`-o`, `--out-dir` and `--emit`) options and their combinations.

 # Motivation

 rustc’s handling of various `-o`, `--out-dir` and `--emit` command line option combinations is very inconsistent and sometimes unexpected.
-For example the compiler will use filename provided through `-o` option for *some* of `--emit` targets, even though, it emits a warning about the filename being ignored.
+For example, the compiler will use filename provided via `-o` option for *some* of `--emit` targets, even though it emits a warning about filename being ignored.
 The document aims to propose rules governing interactions of the three options.

 # Detailed design